childoftherion/OFAP/considerations/measure-2-statutory-program-act.md

 (b) Estimates shall be based on:
 (1) Projected caseload and benefit costs
-(2) Administrative costs (not to exceed 5% of total program costs) (3) System maintenance and technology costs
+(2) Administrative costs (not to exceed 5% of total program costs) (3) System maintenance and technology costs, including purchase restriction technology for OFAP cards

 ### Section 8 - Oversight and Accountability